RuslanMadzhara/camera_with_gps/README.md

 - **Full-screen camera UI:** For high-resolution photo capture.
 - **Automatic GPS metadata:** Embeds latitude and longitude into photos.
+- **Graceful GPS handling:** Works even when GPS is disabled, showing a warning message.
 - **Cross-platform support:** Works on both iOS and Android.
 - **Lightweight & efficient:** Easy integration into your Flutter projects.